-PEC # 19-18 Stipulated Factual Summary, Legal Analysis, and Recommended Penalty

-The PEC has broad discretion in evaluating a violation and determining the appropriate penalty based on the totality of circumstances.
+In the Matter of Julian Orton PEC # 19-18 Stipulated Factual Summary, Legal Analysis, and Recommended Penalty penalty based on the totality of circumstances.
 This list of factors to consider is not an exhaustive list, but rather a sampling of factors that could be considered.
 There is no requirement or intention that each factor - or any specific number of factors - be present in an enforcement action when determining a penalty.
 As such, the ability or inability to prove or disprove any factor or group of factors shall in no way restrict the PEC's power to bring an enforcement action or impose a penalty.